wscnd/aws-v2/README.md

 # AWS for Frontend Engineers

+Course taken as an introduction to AWS.

+Result is [this S3 bucket](https://d1xyprkm9vef73.cloudfront.net/notes/cupcake) that contains a static web site distributed with CloudFront.

+Steps from the course:

 - [00 - Introduction](content/00%20-%20Introduction.md)
 - [01 - The AWS Free Tier](content/01%20-%20The%20AWS%20Free%20Tier.md)
 - [02 - Account Set Up](content/02%20-%20Account%20Set%20Up.md)